QuentinRa/blog.quentinra.dev/programming-languages/low-level/assembly/arm/index.md

 * 🧐 Simplified instruction set compared to CISC processors
 * 🚀 Usually more performant
-* ⚡ Usually has a lower power consumption
+* ⚡ Usually has lower power consumption
 * 📱 ARM processors are quite used in IoT/embedded systems/...

 **Where to learn?** 🎓